billahdotdev/Learn-React/README.md

 1. Components: Components are the building blocks of a React application.
 They can be either class-based or function-based (functional components).

+   > Class Components: Traditional way of creating components using ES6 classes.
+   > Functional Components: Simpler way to create components using functions.
+They can use hooks to manage state and lifecycle methods.

 # Before React
 >&bull; Solid Foundation: Before diving into React, ensure you have a good grasp of HTML, CSS, and JavaScript (including ES6 features).